Wind Damage Roof Repair

 Lifted Today, Leaking Tomorrow

 Wind damage is the most common storm-damage type we respond to in the LA, AR, KS, AL, MS, TX, and FL service area — and the most under-documented by homeowners.
-The visible signs (missing shingles, displaced ridge caps, fallen-tree debris) are obvious and claim-worthy.
-The less visible signs (lifted-but-still-attached shingles, separated flashing, panel uplift on metal roofs) are equally claim-worthy but routinely missed on initial homeowner inspection — and on adjuster scoping when claim volume is high post-named-storm.
+The visible signs (missing shingles, displaced ridge caps, fallen-tree debris) are obvious and well worth documenting.
+The less visible signs (lifted-but-still-attached shingles, separated flashing, panel uplift on metal roofs) are equally worth documenting but routinely missed on initial homeowner inspection — and on adjuster scoping when claim volume is high post-named-storm.

 A shingle that's been lifted by 70+ mph wind and re-settled but didn't blow off has lost its seal-down strip integrity.
 The seal that prevented water entry is broken; the shingle is now a leak waiting for the next rainstorm.
 From the ground, it looks identical to undamaged shingles.
 From close-up roof inspection, the lifted seal is visible.
 Adjusters scoping from a ladder or drone routinely miss it.
 We catch it on roof walk-down and document it for the claim.

 The other commonly missed scope is metal panel uplift on standing-seam roofs.
 Sustained high winds can lift panels at the seam clips, creating subtle waves or bowing in panels that look intact from the ground.
 Water can enter under uplifted panels during follow-on rain even though there's no obvious damage.
-We inspect panel-by-panel on metal-roof claims; the documentation often expands the claim scope significantly.
+We inspect panel-by-panel on metal roofs and document any uplift, so the repair scope reflects the full extent of the damage.

 Wind-damage replacements are also the natural moment to add storm-resilience upgrades.
 FORTIFIED Roof, Class 4 impact-rated shingles, and hurricane-spec attachment methods pay back through ongoing insurance discounts in LA/AL/MS/SC where state-law-mandated discounts apply.
 Louisiana Fortify Homes Program grants can subsidize the FORTIFIED differential.
-Brown's Roofing pulls discount eligibility from your carrier before quoting so the after-discount math is real.
+Ask your carrier which of these discounts you qualify for so the after-discount math is real.

 Why Our Wind-Damage Work Is Different